oroinc/documentation/crm/book/installation.rst

     $ php app/console oro:install --env=prod

+.. warning:: To avoid issues with access permissions, prefix all commands with `sudo -u www-data`.

 The Installation is a four step process:

 #.
 The system requirements are checked.
 The setup process terminates if any of the requirements are not fulfilled.